Shubra El Kheima: Transportation

-Shubra El Kheima is the northern terminus of Line 2 of the Cairo Metro.
+Shubra El Kheima station serves the northern terminus of Line 2 of the Cairo Metro.
+Near the metro station, there is also a station within the Egyptian National Railways system.

+Shubra El Kheima is also served by taxis, CTA-owned and private buses, microbuses, and in the case of poorer districts, tuk tuks.

 Landmarks

 Mohamed Ali Pavilion

 Shubra El Kheima hosts the Fountain Pavilion of Mohamed Ali Pasha, built in 1821 as part of a palace complex that no longer exists.
 He chose an isolated palace or an official residence away from the Citadel in the district called Shubra, the construction of the palace began in 1808 and it was completed in 1821.
-The Palace of Mohammad Ali or Shubra Palace is distinguished by its style of decoration that mixes between the Islamic style of decoration and the European one.
+The Mohamed Ali Palace or Shubra Palace is distinguished by its style of decoration that mixes between the Islamic style of decoration and the European one.